Eliander's House

 embedded image

-• The library is always locked – only Eliander and Benedict possess the two existing keys.
-Unauthorized access is impossible without theft or deception.
+The library is always locked.
+Only Eliander and Benedict possess keys.
+Entry without permission requires theft, deception, or force.

 Dinning

-• The dining room is always formally set, with polished silver, fine china, and crystal meticulously arranged, ready for a formal dinner at any time.
+• The dining room is always fully set—polished silver, fine china, and crystal arranged for a formal dinner at a moment’s notice.

-• Benedict takes immense pride in maintaining the room, ensuring it remains immaculate as a symbol of Eliander’s status and discipline.
+• Benedict maintains it meticulously, viewing the room as a reflection of Eliander’s status and discipline.

-• The portraits of warships and the Jestum Island battle mural reinforce Eliander’s naval legacy, making this room feel as much like a tribute hall as a dining space.
+• The naval portraits and the Jestum Island mural emphasize Eliander’s legacy, making the room as much a tribute hall as a place to dine.

 Kitchen

-• Benedict personally prepares Eliander’s meals when no guests are present.
+• Benedict prepares Eliander’s meals when no guests are present.

-• The kitchen is kept spotless at all times, reinforcing the disciplined nature of the household.
+• The kitchen is maintained in immaculate condition, reflecting the discipline of the household.